-Get Money for College & Credential Programs
+Get Money for College & Career School

-Want to attend a college or trade school but don’t think you can afford it?
+Want to attend a college or career school but don’t think you can afford it?
 Think again!
 Each year millions of dollars in scholarships, grants, and other types of financial aid are made available to students pursuing a higher education.
 Here’s how to get started:

 Complete the FAFSA